Material cost guide

 Why users misread this

-This page cannot know how much of the run is orangeburg or whether trenchless is truly compatible.
+This page cannot know how much of the line is orangeburg, how deformed it is, or whether lining or bursting is truly appropriate on the documented run.

 Cost or decision direction